Allusion: Allusion as cultural bond

 Allusion differs from the similar term intertextuality in that it is an intentional effort on the author's part.
 The success of an allusion depends in part on at least some of its audience "getting" it.
-Allusions may be made increasingly obscure, until at last they are understood by the author alone, who thereby retreats into a private language (e.g. "Ulalume", by Edgar Allan Poe).
+Allusions may be made increasingly obscure, until at last they are understood by the author alone, who thereby retreats into a private language.

 Academic analysis of the concept of allusions

 In discussing the richly allusive poetry of Virgil's Georgics, R. F. Thomas distinguished six categories of allusive reference, which are applicable to a wider cultural sphere.
 These types are: